hasura/graphql-engine/manual/data/graphql.rst

 .. code-block:: Bash

-   $ curl -H 'Authorization: Bearer <admin-token>' 'https://data.<cluster-name>.hasura-app.io/v1alpha1/graphql/schema' | jq -r '.schema' > schema.graphql
+   $ curl -H 'Authorization: Bearer <auth-token>' 'https://data.<cluster-name>.hasura-app.io/v1alpha1/graphql/schema' | jq -r '.schema' > schema.graphql

 Now that you have the GraphQL schema, you can generate ``schema.json`` as follows: